dotnet/runtime/README.md

 This repo should contain issues that are tied to the runtime, the class libraries and frameworks, the installation of the `dotnet` binary (sometimes known as the `muxer`) and installation of the .NET runtime and libraries.

-For other issues, please use the following repos:

-* For overall .NET SDK issues, file in the [dotnet/sdk](https://github.com/dotnet/sdk) repo
-* For ASP.NET issues, file in the [dotnet/aspnetcore](https://github.com/dotnet/aspnetcore) repo.
+For other issues, please file them to their appropriate sibling repos.
+Their respective links are described in the [config issue template doc](/.github/ISSUE_TEMPLATE/config.yml).

 ## Useful Links